About Ivy Hill Cemetery

 Lucy is a native Alexandrian with many generations of family at Ivy Hill Cemetery.
 She has served as the President of the Ivy Hill Cemetery Historical Preservation Society since 2007, has served on the board of Ivy Hill Cemetery since 2012.
 Lucy brings passion and creativity to Ivy Hill to meet our current day challenges and to ensure its survival far into the future.

-Arthur H. Bryant, Jr.
+Arthur H. Bryant, III